Luminous Fast Blue Optical Transients and Type Ibn/Icn SNe from Wolf-Rayet/Black Hole Mergers: Mergers of WR-BH/NS Binaries

 \subsubsection{Dynamical Common Envelope Phase}

-Similar to earlier works (e.g., \citealt{Soker+19,Soker19,Schroder+20}), our envisioned scenario begins with a binary composed of a massive star $\gtrsim 20-40M_{\odot}$ orbiting a BH or NS remnant of mass $M_{\bullet} \sim 1-20 M_{\odot}$, the latter the product of an earlier core collapse event.
-For concreteness we focus on a BH companion; however, most considerations to follow would be qualitatively similar for a NS companion.
+Similar to earlier works (e.g., \citealt{Soker+19,Soker19,Schroder+20}), our envisioned scenario begins with a binary composed of a massive star $\gtrsim 20-40M_{\odot}$ orbiting a BH or NS remnant of mass $M_{\bullet} \sim 1-20 M_{\odot}$, the latter the product of an earlier core-collapse event.
+For concreteness we focus on a BH companion; however, some of the considerations to follow would be qualitatively similar for a NS companion.
 Massive star binaries are most consistent with the host galaxy demographics of LFBOTs and Type Icn SNe (e.g., \citealt{Coppejans+20,Yao+21,Perley+22}) and its stellar environment \citep{Sun+22}.
 As the star evolves off the main sequence, its radius expands and eventually undergoes RLOF onto the BH/NS companion.